 As from Monday 30th March 2020 all blood tests are by appointment only until further notice.

-CLICK HERE TO VIEW WHERE TO GO AND HOW TO BOOK A BLOOD TEST.
+CLICK HERE TO SEE HOW BOOK A BLOOD TEST APPOINTMENT

 By working together and taking individual responsibility we will overcome this.
 Please follow the guidance, stay safe and look out for those who are vulnerable.